 - When tested with an iodine-based counterfeiting pen, the paper will turn yellow if the bill is genuine, but if not it will turn dark blue or black.

-- The texture of the bill should be raised, not smooth.
+- The texture of the bill should be raised with little ridges, not smooth.
 Many people can detect a counterfeit bill just by the feel of it.
 If it’s too smooth to the touch, it’s probably a fake.

 - Authentic bills have a shadow of the portrait when held up to the light.

 - Check for the watermark on the right side of notes with value greater than $1.

 Smart businesses throughout the retail industry will train employees to take their time and really examine a bill if they suspect a counterfeit.
 Fraudsters will often try to hurry an employee, or distract them, to get away with passing the fake bill.
 If employees take the time to examine the bill carefully, they will often be able to spot a counterfeit.

 This article was originally published in 2015 and was updated September 26, 2017.